Join the Commission for Dark Skies

 - Represent local interest groups

 The Commission for Dark Skies helps advise a wide range of people on the harmful effects of bad lighting.
 If your local interest group is interested in the subject, please get in touch.
 We also recommend that you nominate a member to be your group's representative in the Commission for Dark Skies, who would monitor the CfDS newsgroup, and so would be able to alert the rest of your group to relevant activities.
 For example, if you are a member of a local bat conservation group, you will want to know if new research is published about the effect of lighting on bats, or if another member of the CfDS has noticed lighting being installed in your area that might have a detrimental effect on the local bat population.

 You can join us free of charge.
 The most valuable asset that you can donate to the Commission for Dark Skies is your time!

 However, please do consider making a donation to the Campaign, as it will help cover our costs (such as printing, postage, conference attendance, etc).
 The twice-yearly newsletters are available from BAA headquarters and cost £3.00 for 4 issues.

-To subscribe to our newsletter or make a donation, simply send a cheque payable to the British Astronomical Association to the co-ordinator at Bob Mizon, CfDS, 38 The Vineries, Colehill, Wimborne BH21 2PX, or email the co-ordinator via this website.
+To subscribe to our newsletter or make a donation, simply send a cheque payable to ‘BAA Commission for Dark Skies’ to the co-ordinator at Bob Mizon, CfDS, 38 The Vineries, Colehill, Wimborne BH21 2PX, or contact us via this website.